-- Forty-five multiple choice questions taken from previous five years of National FFA Parliamentary Procedure Exams on ffa.org.
-Previous years exams may also be found on tnffa.org under the Downloads tab.
-The test bank will be updated annually by Tennessee FFA State Staff.
+Forty-five(45) multiple-choice questions taken from Robert's Rules of Order Newly Revised.
 Participants will have one hour to complete Part II of the exam.
+NOTE: References and materials cannot be used for this part.

+Exam content will be guided by National Association of Parliamentarians members and Leaders Body of Knowledge and the Society for Agricultural Education Parliamentarians (SAEP) accreditation processes.
+These questions will be pulled from the last five years National FFA Parliamentary Procedure exams.

-NOTE: References and materials cannot be used for this part. - The average score of the six team members will be used to compute the total team score that will be utilized for each round.
+The average score of the six team members will be used to compute the total team score.

-PRESENTATION (500 POINTS)
+PRESENTATION (500 POINTS OR 50%)